Course Number and Title: ENV 240 Environmental Field Sampling

 - Analyze monitoring data collected.

-- Choose the appropriate graphics that best represents the data.
+- Determine the appropriate graphics that best represents the data.

 - Formulate a study discussion and conclusion using environmental data.